VovaK1/Beats/readme.md

-# This is a my second project for LoftSchool
+# This is a my second project

 Responsive layout of a single-page web application with a few js-libraries.